 Step 1: Refine your business plan

-3. Who is your target audience?
+- Who constitutes your target demographic?

 Step 2: Understand your competitors and the market